Home Element Metal Vanadium

 Vanadium Element

 Vanadium is a chemical element or shining silvery-white, low-density, transition metal of Group 5 (VIB) of the periodic table with symbol V and atomic number 23.
-It is widely used for alloy making.
+It is widely used for alloy making and alloyed with steel and other metals like iron, copper, nickel, and aluminum.
+These alloys are used for making springs and high-speed tools.
+Pure vanadium metal is soft, malleable, and ductile but impurities make it hard and brittle.

 Vanadium (V), chemical element transition metal of Group 5 (VIB) of the periodic table has properties to used in alloy making